natlv/Orbital2024/README.md

 - Created page for logged-in users to see, choose from, and join existing events
 - Created page for logged-in users to see all the events that they have created and/or joined on a single page

-As of Milestone 2, June 30:
+As of Milestone 2, July 1:
 - Created working system for users to sign up, log in, and log out of the web app
 - Created page for logged-in users to create and promote events that they are organising, or that they have come across
 - Created page for logged-in users to see, choose from, and join existing events